-12.7.3.3 On the Last Day only (refer to Appendix E)
+12.7.3.3 On the 5th Day only

 Clause 12.7.3.1 applies.
-However, for the purposes of this clause, the definition of playing time shall exclude the last hour.
-No time is made up in respect of any interruptions that commence after the start of the last hour.
+However, for the purposes of this clause, the definition of playing time shall exclude the Actual Last Hour.
+No time is made up in respect of any interruptions that commence after the start of the Actual Last Hour, other than under specific circumstances described in paragraph 5 of Appendix G.

-Should play be interrupted prior to the last hour being signalled, the playing time lost will be made up (subject to the maximum of 1 hour described in (a) above) with the previously scheduled time for the last hour being updated to reflect the time made up during this interruption.
+Should play be interrupted prior to the Actual Last Hour being signaled, the playing time lost will be made up (subject to the maximum of 1 hour described in (a) above) with the previously scheduled time for the Actual Last Hour being updated to reflect the time made up during this interruption.